COSI-Lab/Mirror/README.md

 # "true" if we only read from the database
 INFLUX_READ_ONLY=

+# Location on disk to save torrents to leave
+# empty to disable the torrent syncing system
+TORRENT_DIR=

 # File to tail NGINX access logs, if empty then we read the static ./access.log file
 NGINX_TAIL=/var/log/nginx/access.log

 # File to tail rsyncd log file.
 If empty then we read a local ./rsyncd.log file
 RSYNCD_TAIL=/var/log/rsyncd.log

+# Set to "true" to pause scheduling sync tasks
+SCHEDULER_PAUSED=true

 # "true" if the --dry-run flag to the rsync jobs
 # and we skip other scripts pulls